 Well, okay, if the government is going to require this of Medicaid beneficiaries, the government should be required to provide them with this:

-- Jobs paying at least $15 an hour wage, for example jobs working on roads, bridges or housing for the homeless, or in child daycare facilities or in parks, schools and on other government facilities or providing other government services where such work is badly needed;
+- Jobs paying at least $15 an hour wage, for example jobs working on roads, bridges or housing for the homeless, or in child daycare facilities or in parks, schools and on other government facilities or providing other government or community services where such work is badly needed;

 - Day care for all workers with small children should be provided at the government expense wherever needed;

 - Transportation to and from their jobs when needed.

 Moreover, work requirements must be limited to those physically and mentally healthy enough to work.
 Exceptions should apply for those caring for a sick or disabled family member or loved one in a single household.
 Where job training is needed or would be beneficial for Medicaid recipients then that should be provided in place of work requirements until training is completed.
 Proof that an applicant has met the work requirements or is entitled to an exemptions must be simple and direct and once the applicant has claimed that he or she has met the requirements the burden must then shift to the government to prove otherwise I’m okay with all that, but is Kentucky or the Trump Administration?
 I don’t think so.